DevGrow/devgrow.github.io/_posts/2010-08-31-10-tools-to-check-your-websites-seo-status.markdown

 - serp
 ---

 As SEO becomes an increasingly important part of web development, it's important to make sure your website conforms to the correct standards to help improve your search ranking.
-This is an area where you should be willing to spend some money, as the results are often well worth it in terms of increased traffic and customer conversions.<!-- more -->
+This is an area where you should be willing to spend some money, as the results are often well worth it in terms of increased traffic and customer conversions.

 There are a lot of tools out there to help you identify your SEO strengths and weaknesses, from services that monitor your keyword rankings on popular search engines (SERP, or Search Engine Results Page) to more complete, premium solutions that tell you exactly what you should change to make your site rank better.